Programs

 Open Dialogue sessions offer an opportunity for discussion of matters of importance to the faith community.
 Due to the later start time for our worship services, Open Dialogue are now being held before the Sunday worship service rather than after.

-Our most recent Open Dialogue session was held on October 26 at 10 am.
-Open Dialogue will resume again in the February.
+Our most recent Open Dialogue session was held on September 17 at 10 am.
+Open Dialogue will resume again in the coming months.
 If you'd like to join us, please use the same Zoom meeting link you would use for Sunday worship.

 Faith Circle